-^{}Only available to investors with a South African bank account.
+\Only available to investors with a South African bank account.

-Fund information on 31 December 2019
+Fund information on 30 June 2020

-Fund size R49.1bn
+Fund size R45.9bn

-Number of units 610 057 989
+Number of units 589 967 638

-Price (net asset value per unit) R36.48
+Price (net asset value per unit) R35.59

 Class А

-- The Fund's benchmark is the daily interest rate, as supplied by FirstRand Bank Limited plus 2%, performance as calculated by Allan Gray as at 31 December 2019. - 2.
-This is based on the latest numbers published by IRESS as at 30 November 2019. - Maximum percentage decline over any period.
-The maximum drawdown occurred from 5 September 2018 to 23 November 2018.
+- 1. The Fund's benchmark is the daily interest rate, as supplied by FirstRand Bank Limited plus 2%, performance as calculated by Allan Gray as at 30 June 2020. - 2.
+This is based on the latest available numbers published by IRESS as at 31 May 2020.
+Due to a delay in the release of May's CPI value, we have used April's return as an estimate for the month. - 3.
+Maximum percentage decline over any period.
+The maximum drawdown occurred from 20 January 2020 to 23 March 2020.
 Drawdown is calculated on the total return of the Fund (i.e. including income). - 4.
 The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
 The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 30 April 2006 and the benchmark's occurred during the 12 months ended 30 June 2003.
-The Fund's lowest annual return occurred during the 12 months ended 31 August 2019 and the benchmark's occurred during the 12 months ended 31 January 2014.
+The Fund's lowest annual return occurred during the 12 months ended 31 March 2020 and the benchmark's occurred during the 12 months ended 31 January 2014.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.